 Expecting parents busy their days preparing for their new arrival.
 But when a pregnancy loss occurs, the parents’ plans suddenly end engulfing them in emptiness.

 Many parents feel sad, confused, frightened, socially isolated, or overwhelmed by grief.
 There is no ‘normal’ reaction.
 Every pregnancy loss is different.
 Some parents will take a long time to recover from their emotional pain, while others may not.
 There is no correct time or way to grieve.

 Searching for reasons why is a stage of grief.
 During this time, many women feel guilty and may blame themselves after a pregnancy loss.
-In most cases, there is nothing the mother did to cause the miscarriage; nor could have anything been done to prevent the loss occurring.
+There is nothing the mother did to cause the miscarriage; nor could have anything been done to prevent the loss.

 Understand more facts about pregnancy loss.
 Download the ‘Pregnancy Loss’ brochure by The Royal Australian and New Zealand College of Obstetricians and Gynaecologists and SANDS (miscarriage, stillbirth and newborn death support).
 The information is quick, full of helpful facts and is easy-to-read.

 The best way to help a friend who has just miscarried is to be there for them.
 While this may not feel like enough, providing emotional support during this difficult time will make a huge difference to how they feel about themselves and what happens next.

 You are a caring and compassionate person, so be the upbeat friend who shows empathy while shining with hope.
 Choose an elegant gift to show your heartfelt sympathy and fill the grieving couple’s hearts with hope.
 New happiness awaits them both.